Nutrition and wellness practices are SO important when living with the herpes virus.

 *Note: Excess carbohydrates (especially from refined carbohydrates), have a negative impact on gut health, which can weaken the immune system.

-Help to make your skin softer and suppler, which will minimize the “shedding” period of healing of the herpes virus.
-Polyunsaturated fats and Omega 3’s are important in helping to reduce the inflammation and pain associated with outbreaks.
+– Help to make your skin softer which minimizes the “viral shedding” period of healing of the herpes virus. – Polyunsaturated fats and Omega 3’s are important in helping to reduce the inflammation and pain associated with outbreaks.

 MICRONUTRIENTS – FOODS, VITAMINS & SUPPLEMENTS

-Increase healing of herpes ulcers, helps to enhance the immune system
+– Increases healing of herpes ulcers helps to enhance the immune system

 Food Sources: Citrus Fruits, strawberries, broccoli, peppers, cantaloupe, tomatoes, Kiwi fruit